bibidhSubedi0/Distributed-Systems/raft-implementation/docs/project.md

 ## Project Overview

-You will build a distributed key-value (KV) store that uses the Raft consensus algorithm to ensure fault-tolerant, strongly consistent data replication across multiple nodes.
-The KV store exposes a simple API (SET/GET/DELETE) and is resilient to node failures by electing a leader and replicating logs in a cluster.
+-> distributed key-value (KV) store that uses the Raft consensus algorithm to ensure fault-tolerant, strongly consistent data replication across multiple nodes.

+-> The KV store exposes a simple API (SET/GET/DELETE) and is resilient to node failures by electing a leader and replicating logs in a cluster.

 ---